• Skip to primary navigation

 Instructions

-2. Prepare baking sheets by lining with parchment paper or lightly spraying with non-stick cooking spray.
+• Prepare baking sheets by lining them with parchment paper or lightly spraying them with non-stick cooking spray.

-10. Roll the dough out to ¼ inch thick.
+• Roll the dough out to ยผ inch thick.
 You can sprinkle the dough with a little flour if it is sticking to your rolling pin.

-13. Make icing by beating a little vanilla and milk into the powdered sugar a little at a time until it's perfectly smooth with a consistency a little thicker than syrup.
+• Make the icing by beating a little vanilla and milk into the powdered sugar a little at a time until it's perfectly smooth with a consistency a little thicker than syrup.

-14. Ice the gingerbread men a while they are still just slightly warm.
+• Ice the gingerbread men for a while; they are still just slightly warm.

-15. Leave them on your countertop until the icing is set.
-This will take an hour to two hours.
+• Leave them on your countertop until the icing is set.
+This will take an hour to two hours.ย

-17. Store the cookies in an airtight container with wax paper in between the layers.
+• Store the cookies in an airtight container with wax paper in between the layers.ย ย

 Notes

 • Shortening - DO NOT substitute butter for the shortening.
 The shortening is what stops these cookies from spreading.
-You could substitute a very solid coconut oil however you may need to increase the flour a little and chill the dough for 20 minutes before rolling out.
+You could substitute a very solid coconut oil however, you may need to increase the flour a little and chill the dough for 20 minutes before rolling it out.

 • Don't overcook or these cookies won't be soft.